bbawuah/personal-blogpage/src/pages/what-are-the-odds.md

 </p>

 <p>
 These algorithms are built by a group of people who have their own view of the world.
-Their bias is built-in in the algorithm.
+Their bias is built-in the algorithm.
 </p>

 <p>